dagraham/etm-dgraham/README.md

 ## [Views](#etm)

 _etm_ has several ways of viewing entries.
-This are listed below by the shortcut key used to activate the view.
-E.g., pressing “a” activates _Agenda_ view.
+These are listed below by the shortcut key used to activate the view.
+E.g., pressing `a` activates _Agenda_ view.

   * a: Agenda: dated unfinished tasks and other reminders by year-week and week day
-  * b: Busy: a graphical illustration of busy times by year-week
+  * b: Busy: a graphical illustration of busy and conflicted times by year-week
   * c: Completed: finished tasks and jobs by completion year-week and week day
   * d: Do Next: undated tasks grouped by location
-  * f: Forthcoming: dated unfinished tasks and other reminders by next occurrence
+  * f: Forthcoming: unfinished dated tasks and other dated reminders by next occurrence
-  * h: History: all items by last modified or created datetime descending
+  * h: History: all items by the latter of the modified or created datetimes in descending order
   * i: Index: all items grouped hierarchically by index entry
   * r: Records: all items of type 'record' grouped hierarchically by index
   * t: Tags: all items with @t tag entries grouped by tag
   * u: Used Time: all items with @u used time entries grouped hierarchically by index
   * U: Used Time Summary: used time aggregates grouped hierarchically by index
+  * y: Yearly Planning Calendar: compact monthly calendar by half year.

-The _weekly_ agenda, busy and completed views display one week at a time and are synchronized so that all three views always display the same week.
+The _weekly_ agenda, busy and completed views display one week at a time and are *synchronized* so that all three views always display the same week.
 Left or right cursor keys go backward or forward a week at a time and the pressing the space bar jumps to the week containing the current day.
 You can also press "j" and enter a date to jump to the week containing the date.

-When displaying the current week in agenda view, the entry for the current date begins with some special entries:
+When displaying the *current week* in agenda view, the label for the *current date* has '(Today)' appended and its entries begin with some special ones:

 * *!* inbox entries, if any, are listed first
 * *<* pastdue warnings, if any, are listed next in descending order of the number of days they are past due
-* *>* beginby warnings, if any, are list next in ascending order of the number of days remaining
+* *>* beginby warnings, if any, are listed next in ascending order of the number of days remaining

 After these special entries, the display continues with the normal agenda listing for a week day

-* date-only items, if any
+* all day items (items with dates as `@s` entries), if any
-* datetime items sorted by start time
+* datetime items (items with datetimes as `@s` entries) sorted by time

 While the views differ in many respects, they also share some common aspects:

-* Press “N” in any view to create a new item.
+* Press `N` in any view to create a new item.
 * Select a reminder by clicking on it or by using the up and down cursor keys to move the cursor to the line displaying the reminder.
 * With a reminder selected:
-    * Press “return” to toggle displaying the details.
+    * Press `return` to toggle displaying the details.
-    * Pressing “E” to edit.
-Then press “Ctrl-S” to save your changes and end  editing or “Ctrl-C” to end editing without saving your changes.
+    * Pressing `E` to edit.
+Then press `Ctrl-S` to save your changes and end  editing or `Ctrl-C` to end editing without saving your changes.
-    * Press “C” to open a copy as a new reminder for editing.
+    * Press `C` to open a copy as a new reminder for editing.
-    * Press “D” to delete.
+    * Press `D` to delete.
-    * Press “R” to reschedule the starting datetime.
+    * Press `R` to reschedule the starting datetime.
-    * Press “S” to schedule a new datetime instance.
+    * Press `S` to schedule a new datetime instance.
-    * For an item with an @g “goto” link, press “Ctrl-G” to open the link.
+    * For an item with an @g `goto` link, press `Ctrl-G` to open the link.
-    * For an item that repeats, press “Ctrl-R” to show repetitions.
+    * For an item that repeats, press `Ctrl-R` to show repetitions.
-    * Timers
+    * Timers and Used Time (@u entries)
-        * Press “T” to begin a timer for the reminder.
+        * Press `T` to begin a timer for the reminder.
+        * If a timer is active
+			* The current accumulated time period for the timer will be displayed in the status bar with an `*` or a `!` appended depending upon whether the timer is currently running or paused.
+E.g.,

+						12:02pm Wed Dec 18                 36m *   agenda
-        * With a timer active, press “T” to toggle paused/running.
+			* Press `T` to toggle paused/running.
-        * Press “^T” to end the timer and record an  `@u usedtime` entry in the reminder.
+			* Press `Ctrl-T` to end the timer and record an  `@u usedtime` entry in the reminder based on the accumulated period for the timer and and the current datetime.
+		* If a timer is not active, press `Ctrl-T` to open a dialog to directly add an `@u usedtime` entry to the item by specifying the period and ending datetime.
+(Not yet implemented.)
 * Movement
     * Press page up or page down to shift the display a page at a time.
     * Press “l”  (lower case L) and enter a number to move the cursor to a particular line  number.
-    * In the weekly views a),  b) and c), press “g” and enter a date to display the week containing the date.
+    * In the weekly views a),  b) and c), press “j” and enter a date to display the week containing that date.
     * In the dated views a), b), c), u), U) and y), press the right or left cursor keys to go  to the next or previous period, respectively, and the space bar to return to the current period.
 * Search.
-    * Press “/“ (forward slash) and enter an expression to search the view for an row whose content contains (case insensitive) the expression.
+    * Press “/“ (forward slash) and enter an expression to search the view for a row whose content contains (case insensitive) the expression.
+	* While entering the search expression, push the `up` or `down` cursor keys to change the direction of search.
-    * After entering the search expression, press “n” to search  forward  (cyclically)  for other matches.
+    * After entering the search expression, press “n” to search (cyclically) for other matches in the direction specified.
-	* Once a search is initiated, it remains active in all views.
+	* Once a search is initiated, it remains active in all views with matches highlighted.
 To remove the highlighting, search for something not likely to be matched such as 3 consecutive commas.

 ## [Installation/Deinstallation](#etm)